makersacademy/takeaway-challenge/README.md

 end
 ```
-*insert sample run-through here*

 ## Challenge status & steps to finish
 Basic satisfaction of all user stories achieved.
+To improve the README I would:
+* add a class diagram
+* add a run through
 To improve the code I would:
+* move the Twilio code into a separate file, to shorten the send_message method
-* consider limiting customer to ordering items from menu.
-Not explicitly requested, but seems logical to include.
+* limit customer to ordering items from menu
 * consider preventing checkout from issuing a text message if order is empty

 ## User Stories & task planning
+### User story 1
 > As a customer
 > So that I can check if I want to order something
 > I would like to see a list of dishes with prices